 Hiking in Glacier National Park offers you the chance to explore the Columbia Mountains whether minutes from your car or hours from the nearest road.
 Trails range from short, valley-bottom strolls, to steep, tough climbs to stunning views.
 Select a trip that best suits your experience and time you have available.

 |Spring: Early season hiking is minimal.
 Skiing is possible well into May.

-Summer: Hiking, mountaineering, caving, scenic driving, backpacking, picnicking, interpretive events, Rogers Pass Centre Museum.
+Summer: Hiking, mountaineering, camping, scenic driving, backpacking, picnicking, interpretive events, Rogers Pass Discovery Centre Museum.
 Wildlife watching – bears, mountain goats, moose, ground squirrels, birds.

 |Fall: Some of the year’s best hiking can be had in September.
 Snow comes to stay in mid-October.
 Wildlife watching – bears are most visible in this season as they descend to lower elevations seeking food before hibernating.|

 Winter: Ski touring in Rogers Pass is world-class but not for beginners.
 Experience, knowledge and tools to travel in avalanche terrain required.

 A Winter Permit System manages winter back country access so that it doesn’t conflict with the avalanche control program.
 These permits are free of charge.
 The Rogers Pass Discovery Centre is open 7 days a week with an open theatre room playing educational videos about avalanche control, highway history and ski touring.